tetracorp/k240/docs/_posts/2022-05-20-cu-amiga-demo.md

 demo version of K240.
 It provides an insight into the state of development of the game as it neared completion, and has some interesting quirks.

-This article brlefly describes the demo's release and goes into detail on how it differs from the finished release.
+This article briefly describes the demo's release and goes into detail on how it differs from the finished release.

 1. Table of Contents